-- A. Nelnet eCommerce: exceptions need to be approved by the PCI Committee. - B. 3rd party Web systems that will keep your department's credit card process out-of-scope. - C. Point-2-Point Encryption (P2PE) technology for terminals and point of sale (POS) devices.
+- A. Nelnet eCommerce: exceptions need to be approved by the PCI Committee. - B. 3rd party Web systems that will keep your department's credit card process out-of-scope. - C. Point-2-Point Encryption (P2PE) technology for terminals and point of sale (POS) devices (please consult with Office of the Controller for a list of approved devices).